Factors affecting software development costs

 Your software solution can also involve innovative technologies, such as AI, IoT, and RPA.
 These technologies enhance your app’s potential but simultaneously increase the cost of software development.

-Each one of these technologies requires people with a specialized skill set, and niche professionals always cost more.
+Each one of these technologies requires people with specialized skill sets, and niche professionals always cost more.
 If you are interested in RPA, you will need to recruit domain experts who will help the development team understand the processes to be automated.
 If you are looking to implement AI in business, you will hire someone who knows mathematics and understands how different machine learning models work.

 Let’s take a closer look at the additional costs each of these technologies can introduce.